M1-CHPS/glhpc/docs/lab1.md

 !!!
 Tip
     When starting a new shell, the file `~/.bashrc` (or `~/.zshrc`) is "sourced" (loaded) to setup the environment.

-    You can append `export` lines at the end of these file, which will then be run everytime you start a new terminal.
+    You can append `export` lines at the end of these files, which will then be run everytime you start a new terminal.

 #### g) Execute the following:
 ```bash title="More moving around the filesystem"